“Sweet swinging starfish, what did you do?”

 - ONE STAR—there are f***ing ghosts here.
 DO NOT SHOP.

-- I can’t even explain what happened.
+- Two stars: I can’t even explain what happened.
 I just know I’ve never been so scared buying Gaderade in my life.
 Will not be going back.

-- Excellent energy for seances.
+- Five stars: Excellent energy for seances.
 Back packing lot + Ouija board = a fun time for all.

 Patty stared at him.
 “The hell, Ben?”